Snap Inc. research snapshot

 $4.25 to $7.50

-More likely if user growth remains positive outside North America, revenue grows at a high single-digit to low double-digit rate, free cash flow stays positive, but GAAP profitability remains uneven and the market continues to value Snap at a modest sales or cash-flow multiple.
+More likely if user growth stays positive outside North America, revenue grows at a high single digit to low double digit rate, free cash flow stays positive, North America DAUs decline slowly, but GAAP profitability remains uneven and the market keeps valuing Snap at a modest sales or cash-flow multiple.

 Bearish case